icopy-site/awesome/docs/awesome/awesome-geek-podcasts.md

 * [Accidental Tech Podcast](http://atp.fm/) - Three nerds discussing tech, Apple, programming, and loosely related matters.
 * [Ada Lovelace Day](https://findingada.com/) [iTunes](https://itunes.apple.com/gb/podcast/ada-lovelace-day-podcast/id1119310112) - Achievements of women in science, technology, engineering and maths (STEM).
 * [Android Developers Backstage](http://androidbackstage.blogspot.com/) - Android Backstage, a podcast by and for Android developers.
 Hosted by developers from the Android engineering team, this show covers topics of interest to Android programmers, with in-depth discussions and interviews with engineers on the Android team at Google.
+* [Around IT In 256 Seconds](https://256.nurkiewicz.com/) - Podcast for developers, testers, SREs… and their managers.
+I explain complex and convoluted technologies in a clear way, avoiding buzzwords and hype.
+Never longer than 4 minutes and 16 seconds.
 * [Ask Noah](https://www.jupiterbroadcasting.com/show/asknoah/) - Noah answers questions about technology, business, community and Linux
 * [Away From The Keyboard](http://awayfromthekeyboard.com/category/podcasts/) - Away From The Keyboard is where technologists tell their stories of how they started, how they grew, how they learned, and how they unwind.
 * [Away from Keyboard](https://changelog.com/afk) – Exploring the human side of creative work.
 * [Azure Friday](https://channel9.msdn.com/Shows/Azure-Friday) - Scott Hanselman sits down with the actual engineers who build Azure on his journey to learn how to program the cloud.
-No marketing, no BS, just two engineers and a laptop in short managable chunks.
+No marketing, no BS, just two engineers and a laptop in short manageable chunks.
 * [Base.cs](https://www.codenewbie.org/basecs) - Beginner-friendly computer science lessons based on Vaidehi Joshi's base.cs blog series, produced by CodeNewbie.
 * [Beats, Rye & Types](http://beatsryetypes.com/) - Two old friends, discuss their three main obsessions: music, food, and programming.
 * [Blockchain Insider](https://bi.11fs.com/) - Weekly podcast specialising in all things blockchain, ledger technology and crypto currencies.
 * [Boagworld Show](https://boagworld.com/show) - Boagworld is a podcast about digital strategy, management and user experience.
 It offers practical advice, news, tools, review and interviews with leading figures in the web design community.
 * [BookBytes](https://www.orbit.fm/bookbytes/) - A book club podcast for developers.
-* [Bootstrapped](http://bootstrapped.fm/) - Both Ian and Andrey are experience startup founders, both have had major blows and successes in their career.
-You can learn alot listening to them.
+* [Bootstrapped](http://bootstrapped.fm/) - Both Ian and Andrey are experienced startup founders, both have had major blows and successes in their career.
+You can learn a lot listening to them.
 * [Bootstrapped Web](http://bootstrappedweb.com/) - Bootstrapped Web is for entrepreneurs bootstrapping their startups, who believe that the best way to get to where we're going is to learn by doing.
 * [BSDNow](http://www.bsdnow.tv/) - A Weekly BSD Podcast - News, Interviews and Tutorials.
 * [BSDTalk](http://bsdtalk.blogspot.com/) - Talking about the BSD family of free operating systems.
 * [Build Phase](http://buildphase.fm/) - Build Phase is a weekly technical podcast discussing iOS development and design.
 * [Choose Linux](https://chooselinux.show/) - The show that captures the excitement of discovering Linux.
-* [Citizen Cosmos](https://anchor.fm/citizencosmos) - The podcast about the masterminds that turn dreams into code within the Cosmos ecosystem.
+* [Citizen Cosmos](https://www.citizencosmos.space/) - A podcast discovering the masterminds of the Cosmos blockchain ecosystem and web3 .
 * [Cloudcast](http://www.thecloudcast.net/) - Award-winning podcast on all things, Cloud Computing, AWS Ecosystem, OpenSource, DevOps, AppDev, SaaS and SDN.
 * [CMOS](https://code-maven.com/cmos) - The Code-Maven Open Source podcast helps you become familiar with a wide range of projects by interviewing users or developers of these projects.
 * [CodeNewbie Podcast](https://www.codenewbie.org/podcast) - Stories from people on their coding journey.